medico-legal society of toronto

 The MLST Philippa Samworth Award will recognize an MLST member for sustained superb dedication and commitment to the Society, and to its objectives of advancing medico-legal knowledge for the benefit of both the medical and legal professions, and in the interests of patients, clients, and justice.
 There is no obligation or requirement for the MLST to confer the Award in any fiscal year.
 The Award shall be presented with a special plaque at the Annual General Meeting.
 The recipient of the Award will receive free access to all programs/events of the MLST over the twelve months following conferral of the Award.

 For the first time in its history, the MLST has created an award in honour of one of its members from the legal community.
 This member has earned a stellar reputation over many years in the insurance defence and personal injury bar as a fierce advocate for her clients.
 She is known for her razor-sharp mind, her enthusiastic passion for justice and fairness, and her untiring willingness to share her knowledge with her colleagues – both plaintiff and defence.
 Her countless contributions to the MLST are unmatched by any member, as is her outstanding dedication and commitment to the Society for over a decade.

-Candidates will be vetted by the Awards Committee.
+The Awards Committee will vet candidates.
 If a suitable candidate is identified, the Awards Committee will make a recommendation to Council who may, at its discretion, make a final decision by a majority vote.